Linda Good

 Linda Good is an American musician, composer, writer, songwriter and producer.
-She is co-founder, with her twin sister Laura, of the alternative pop band The Twigs.
+She is the co-founder, with her twin sister Laura, of the alternative pop band The Twigs.
 Good has also toured as a keyboardist with Jane's Addiction (2001),The Mars Volta (2002), the Lisa Marie Presley Band (2002–2006) and Bitter:Sweet (2007–2008).
-She co-wrote the musical LadyShip, which was an Official Grand Jury Selection of the New York Musical Festival (NYMF) and debuted in New York City at the Alice Griffin Jewel Box Theater in July 2019.
-LadyShip was also a finalist for the 2020 Richard Rodgers Award for Musical Theater.
+She co-wrote the musical Ladyship, which was an Official Grand Jury Selection of the New York Musical Festival (NYMF) and debuted in New York City at the Alice Griffin Jewel Box Theater in July 2019.
+Ladyship was also a finalist for the 2020 Richard Rodgers Award for Musical Theater.
 She and her twin sister Laura were born in Ohio, lived in Mexico City as toddlers, and grew up in Chicago.
 She is a graduate of the Chicago Academy for Performing Arts High School in Chicago, the University of Illinois, and studied abroad at University College-Cardiff, Wales.
 She has been based out of Los Angeles since 2000.